MarcusParkkinen/AudioBook/README.md

 ## Documentation

-See the [docs folder](https://github.com/MarcusParkkinen/AudioBook/tree/development/doc) in the project for the latest documentation.
+See the [docs folder](https://github.com/MarcusParkkinen/AudioBook/doc) in the project for the latest documentation.

 ## Incompatibility

 This application is compatible with Android devices on API level 10 and above.
 Requires Android 2.3.3

-## Known Issues or Bugs
+## <a id="bugs">Known Issues or Bugs</a>

-See the [issues tracker](https://github.com/MarcusParkkinen/AudioBook/issues) on the project for the latest list of known issues or bugs.
+See the [issues tracker](https://github.com/MarcusParkkinen/AudioBook/issues) on the project site for the latest list of known issues or bugs.

-## Known limitations of application
+## <a id="lim">Known limitations of application</a>

-* UI design is still work-in-progress.
+* UI design is still a work in progress.
 * Metadata of tracks is not displayed correctly.
-* The users bookshelf cannot be edited.
+* The user's bookshelf cannot be edited.
+* The bookshelf UI and player UI are not updated 1:1.
+* There are still issues (crashes).
+See [Known Issues or Bugs](#bugs).
 * Audio playback does not stop while receiving a system notification or a call.
+* Some features of milstone 2 and milestones 3 and 4 are not yet implemented.

 ## Changelog